yiannisp1822/Project1_FinanceData/README.md

 ### Business Understanding

-This project examines the movements of the S&P 500, 10-Year Treasury and Gold Prices based on Fed Monetary policy, Inflation and Unemployment data.
-By understanding these relationships, we hope to inform potential investment decisions in 2025.
+This project aims to measure the relationship of leading economic indicators on market data and lagging economic indicators.
+Specifically, we looked at how leading indicators such as the stock market, Consumer Confidence Index (CCI) and the Treasury Yield Curve affect and correlate with monetary policy (Fed Rates), Unemployment and Inflation and modeled forecasts to help inform potential investment decisions.

 ### Data Understanding

-This project leverages a comprehensive dataset containing several economic and financial indicators that collectively offer a multifaceted view of the U.S. market dynamics from 2007 to 2024.
+This project leverages a comprehensive dataset containing several economic and financial indicators that collectively offer a multifaceted view of the U.S. market dynamics.
 Key datasets include:

 #### 1. S&P 500 Index

   This index represents the stock performance of 500 leading companies in the U.S., serving as a barometer for the overall health of the U.S. economy.
 The S&P 500 is essential for understanding market trends and investor sentiment.

-#### 2. Treasury Bond Rates

-  Data on ten-year Treasury bond yields provides insights into long-term government debt trends.
-Treasury yields often reflect investor confidence in the market and influence both short-term and long-term interest rates, making them valuable for evaluating financial conditions and market stability.

-#### 3. Gold Prices
+#### 2. Gold Prices

   Gold is traditionally seen as a safe haven asset, and its price movements often reflect investor sentiment during economic uncertainty.
 Analyzing gold prices alongside other assets helps us understand how investors react to inflationary pressures and financial risks.

+#### 3. Yield Curve
+The Yield Curve is the spread between the 2Y and 10Y treasury bond rates and is a leading indicator of the economy.
+An inverted Yield curve usually signifies a recession.

+#### 4. CCI
+CCI - Consumer Confidence Index indicates the consumer's confidence and is a leading economic indicator  that signals the appetite to spend.

 #### 4. Inflation Indicators (Core US Inflation)